-When the first Auto Active Train is created in Dispatcher, an AutoTrains window is opened immediately to the right of the Dispatcher window.
-This window may be moved to another location if desired.
+When the first Auto Active Train is created in Dispatcher, an AutoTrains pane is opened immediately to the right of the Dispatcher window.
+The pane may be moved to another location if desired.
 An entry is added for each additional Auto Active Train as it is created.
-When an Auto Active Train is terminated, its entry is removed from the AutoTrains window.
+When an Auto Active Train is terminated, its entry is removed from the AutoTrains pane.

 Once an AutoTrain has completed its run, the Stop button changes to Restart.
 Pressing this causes the AutoTrain to begin running again.

-If the dispatcher clicks the To Manual button for Amtrak 139, the above window changes to:
+If the dispatcher clicks the To Manual button for Amtrak 139, its line in the pane changes to: